 Yorkshire ranks just above the popular seaside destinations of Cornwall (22%) and Devon (20%), while Lancashire and Dorset have come fourth and fifth on the list of most popular summer destinations for 2018.
-Here’s the full list:
+Here’s the full list according to our research:

 - Yorkshire (e.g. Robin Hood Bay)

 - Lancashire (e.g. Blackpool)